-- PFRS 14, Regulatory Deferral Accounts - PFRS 14 is an optional standard that allows an entity, whose activities are subject to rate-regulation, to continue applying most of its existing accounting policies for regulatory deferral account balances upon its first-time adoption of PFRS.
-Entities that adopt PFRS 14 must present the regulatory deferral accounts as separate line items on the statement of financial position and present movements in these account balances as separate line items in the statement of profit or loss and other comprehensive income.
+• PFRS 14, Regulatory Deferral Accounts

+PFRS 14 is an optional standard that allows an entity, whose activities are subject to rate-regulation, to continue applying most of its existing accounting policies for regulatory deferral account balances upon its first-time adoption of PFRS.
+Entities that adopt PFRS 14 must present the regulatory deferral accounts as separate line items on the statement of financial position and present movements in these account balances as separate line items in the statement of income and other comprehensive income.
 The standard requires disclosures on the nature of, and risks associated with, the entity's rate-regulation and the effects of that rate-regulation on its financial statements.
-PFRS 14 is effective for annual periods beginning on or after January 1, 2016.
-Since the Group is an existing PFRS preparer, this standard would not apply. - PAS 1, Presentation of Financial Statements Disclosure Initiative (Amendments) Amendments to PAS 1 are intended to assist entities in applying judgment when meeting the presentation and disclosure requirement in PFRS.
-The amendments clarify the following: - that entities shall not reduce the understandability of their financial statements by either obscuring material information with immaterial information; or aggregating material items that have different natures or functions - that specific line items in the statement of income and other comprehensive income (OCI) and the statement of financial position may be disaggregated - that entities have flexibility as to the order in which they present the notes to financial statements - that the share of OCI of associates and joint ventures accounted for using the equity method must be presented in aggregate as a single item, and classified between those items that will or will not be subsequently reclassified to profit or loss.
+Since the Group is an existing PFRS preparer, this standard would not apply.

+- Amendments to PAS 1, Presentation of Financial Statements, Disclosure Initiative The amendments are intended to assist entities in applying judgment when meeting the presentation and disclosure requirements in PFRSs.
+They clarify the following: - That entities shall not reduce the understandability of their financial statements by either obscuring material information with immaterial information; or aggregating material items that have different natures or functions - That specific line items in the statement of income and other comprehensive income and the statement of financial position may be disaggregated - That entities have flexibility as to the order in which they present the notes to financial statements - That the share of other comprehensive income of associates and joint ventures accounted for using the equity method must be presented in aggregate as a single line item, and classified between those items that will or will not be subsequently reclassified to profit or loss.